 Frequently asked questions

 No. You do not need any prior industry or technology experience to enroll.
 The program’s interdisciplinary nature makes it accessible to students from all backgrounds, regardless of whether they have tech or information management experience.
+Review our complete list of admissions requirements to ensure your eligibility for the M.S. in Information Management program.

 Any online student in any track can work while taking the program if they are enrolled part time.
 We do not recommend students take any of the program tracks full time if also working full time.
 The program requires you to attend synchronous sessions (one and a half hours a week per course) held 5:30 p.m. to 7 p.m.
 PT on weekdays.